akashkumar-d/akashkumar-d.github.io/_publications/2025-01-01-jmlr-rkbs-mirror-descent.md

 arxiv: https://arxiv.org/abs/2411.11242
 selected: true
 abstract: |
   Recent advances in machine learning have led to increased interest in reproducing kernel Banach spaces (RKBS) as a more general framework that extends beyond reproducing kernel Hilbert spaces (RKHS).
-While representer theorems have been established for several regularized learning schemes in RKBS, optimization methods that broadly encompass these results remain limited.
-We address a learning problem on Banach spaces endowed with a reproducing kernel and propose an algorithm based on mirror descent (MDA).
-Our approach iterates in the dual space using the reproducing kernel.
-We analyze convergence under various assumptions and establish two types of results: (1) conditions under which a linear convergence rate is achievable, akin to optimization in the Euclidean setting, and (2) a standard convergence rate in a constrained setting.
-To instantiate the algorithm, we introduce a novel family of RKBSs with p-norm (p ≠ 2) characterized by an explicit dual map and kernel.
+These works have resulted in the formulation of representer theorems under several regularized learning schemes.
+  However, little is known about an optimization method that encompasses these results in this setting.
+This paper addresses a learning problem on Banach spaces endowed with a reproducing kernel, focusing on efficient optimization within RKBS.
+To tackle this challenge, we propose an algorithm based on mirror descent (MDA).
+Our approach involves an iterative method that employs gradient steps in the dual space of the Banach space using the reproducing kernel.
+We analyze the convergence properties of our algorithm under various assumptions and establish two types of results: first, we identify conditions under which a linear convergence rate is achievable, akin to optimization in the Euclidean setting, and provide a proof of the linear rate; second, we demonstrate a standard convergence rate in a constrained setting.
+Moreover, to instantiate this algorithm in practice, we introduce a novel family of RKBSs with $p$-norm ($p \neq 2$), characterized by both an explicit dual map and a kernel.
 ---